Chapter 17.32

 17.32.010 Purpose.

-As required by Government Code Section 65915, this chapter offers density bonuses, and incentives or concessions for the development of housing that is affordable to the types of households and qualifying residents identified in Section 17.32.020 of this chapter.
-This chapter is intended to implement the requirements of Government Code Section 65915 et seq., and the housing element of the general plan.
+State density bonus law (SDBL) and the city of Cotati density bonus ordinance (DBO) allow developers to build more residential units than the maximum allowable density in order to incentivize the construction of housing affordable to very low income, low income, moderate income, senior, and other qualifying households.
+As required by California Government Code Section 65915 et seq., this chapter offers density bonuses, and incentives or concessions for the development of housing that is affordable to the types of households and qualifying residents identified therein.
+This chapter is intended to implement the requirements of California Government Code Section 65915 et seq. (including as modified from time to time), and the housing element of the Cotati general plan, with regards to density bonus requirements.
 (Ord.
+928 § 5, 2024; Ord.
 766 § 2 Exh.
 A (part), 2004).

 17.32.020 Eligibility for bonus, incentives or concessions.

 A. Resident Requirements.
-The housing development shall be designed and constructed so that:
+The housing development shall be designed and constructed so that specific percentages of deed-restricted affordable housing units are incorporated into the design and construction of the project.

-A density bonus granted in compliance with Section 17.32.030 of this chapter shall not be included when determining the number of housing units that is equal to the percentages required above.
+B. Density bonus units granted in compliance with this chapter shall not be included when determining the number of housing units that is equal to the percentages of below market rate units required.

 17.32.030 Allowed density bonuses.